-HPE399 • Physiological Assessment
+HAS399 • Physiological Assessment

 Applied techniques in the measurement of exercise bioenergetics, neuromuscular performance, cardiorespiratory fitness, and other health components.
 Particular emphasis is given to the knowledge necessary for exercise testing certifications and development of fitness testing skills.
+Prerequisite: HAS379 (may be taken concurrently).

-HPE420 • Athletic Coaching Practicum
+HAS420 • Athletic Coaching Practicum

-A practical coaching experience in an off-campus setting, applying knowledge and skill proficiency under dual supervision of a professional coach at Bethel and an on-site professional coach.
+(fall, interim, spring) 2 credits A practical coaching experience in an off-campus setting, applying knowledge and skill proficiency under dual supervision of a professional coach at Bethel and an on-site professional coach.
 Designed by the student in consultation with a staff or faculty person.
 Prerequisites: Minor in athletic coaching; senior standing or consent of instructor.